Woodford, Queensland: Education

-Woodford State School is a government primary and secondary (Prep-10) school for boys and girls at 171 Archer Street (26.9617°S 152.7806°E).
+Woodford State School is a government primary and secondary (Prep–10) school for boys and girls at 171 Archer Street (26.9617°S 152.7806°E).
 In 2018, the school had an enrolment of 391 students with 42 teachers (33 full-time equivalent) and 30 non-teaching staff (18 full-time equivalent).
 It includes a special education program.

 For secondary education to Year 12, the nearest government secondary schools are Tullawong State High School in Caboolture to the south-east, Beerwah State High School in Beerwah to the north-east, and Kilcoy State High School in Kilcoy to the west.

 Facilities

 The Woodford Correctional Centre is on the outskirts of town.

 Amenities

-The Moreton Bay Regional Council operates a public library in Woodford at 1 Elizabeth Street (26.9545°S 152.7784°E).
+The Moreton Bay City Council operates a public library in Woodford at 1 Elizabeth Street (26.9545°S 152.7784°E).

 Woodford Baptist Church is at 115 Archer Street (26.9550°S 152.7786°E).
 It has also been known as Stanley River Valley Community Church.